QutEcoacoustics/audio-analysis/CONTRIBUTING.md

 Contributions must also satisfy the other published guidelines defined in this document.

-We will gladly accept any documentation enhancements.
+We will gladly accept any documentation or script enhancements.

 DOs and DON'Ts
 --------------